deelykos/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creates a named directory in another named directory
+Move a file from the file to another file